Shadow-Monarch28/sales-analysis-python/README.md

 ---

-## 📊 Key Business Insight
-> **The West region generates the highest total revenue, while the Furniture category shows a strong average profit margin.**
+## 📌 Insights & Recommendations

+- The West region leads in revenue generation and should be prioritized for growth.
+- Furniture shows strong profit margins, suggesting pricing or cost advantages.
+- Certain low-revenue outliers may indicate underperforming products or data issues.

 ---